A Path to Prosperity and Resilience

 Secure Domestic Financing

-As the model proves itself, shift the cost base from external assistance to domestic resources, thus using PFPR's own work to generate the savings that fund it.
+As the model proves itself, the cost shifts from outside assistance to domestic resources.
+PFPR's own work generates the savings that pay for it.

 • Introduce country co-financing for executive training, starting at a 50% participant cost-share